Superalgos/Superalgos/docs/pages/suite/suite-design-space-workspace-and-data-structures.md

 permalink: suite-design-space-workspace-and-data-structures.html
 ---

-Superalgos handles numerous concepts encompassing fields such as market information, trading strategies, visualization features, workflows, technical resources, and many more.
+Superalgos handles numerous concepts encompassing fields such as market information, trading strategies, visualization features, workflows, infrastructure, technical resources, and many more.
+Superalgos structures these concepts in an attempt to make their use intuitive.

-All of these concepts are structured so that users may use them intuitively.
-Learning the Superalgos conceptual framework is the first step in that direction.
+However, each of the above are complex subjects in their own merit.
+Therefore, it is necessary to acquire a basic level of understanding of the Superalgos paradigm for the desired intuition to emerge.
+Understanding the following concepts is a first step in that direction.

 ## Design Space